codyfcook/GentzkowLabTemplate/README.md

 # Repository Template

 This template is adapted from the [GentzkowLabTemplate](https://github.com/gentzkow/GentzkowLabTemplate?tab=readme-ov-file).
+For now, see the [wiki](https://github.com/gentzkow/GentzkowLabTemplate/wiki) there for further details.

 With time it will evolve to match my specific needs.
 Main changes needed: integration with GCP products (e.g., buckets for storing data and BigQuery as a relational database) and software dependency management.